HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 sudo docker run hello-world
 ```
-**If you want to run Portainer as well take a look [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5?tab=readme-ov-file#use-portainer-anyway)**
+**If you want to run Portainer as well, take a look [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5?tab=readme-ov-file#use-portainer-anyway)**
 ## Installation of Homeassistant dependencies
-From now on everything needs to be executed as root and does **NOT** support sudo anymore.
+From now on, everything needs to be executed as root and does **NOT** support sudo anymore.
 So, change into root-mode:
 ```
 sudo su -